 - Crunchy pita chips (optional)

-- Start by peeling and chopping the onions and potatoes into large chunks
+- Start by peeling and chopping the onions and potatoes into large chunks.
+If you don't want to blend the soup at the end, then dice them into smaller cubes

-- In the Instant Pot (I used 8Qt for this size - see notes), add the vegetable oil, potatoes, onions, and spices and cook for 5 minutes on saute mode
+- In the Instant Pot (I used 8Qt for this size - see notes), add the vegetable oil, potatoes, onions, and spices and cook for 5 minutes on saute mode.
+If using stove top, use a regular soup pot

-- Add the lentils and water, mix well ensuring you scrape the bottom of the pot, and close the lid
+- Add the lentils and water, mix well ensuring you scrape the bottom of the pot, and secure the instant pot lid.
+If using stove top, cover the pot

-- Pressure cook for 15 minutes.
+- If using Instant Pot, pressure cook for 15 minutes.
 The Instant Pot will take approximately 10-15 minutes to come to pressure

-- Manually release the pressure valve and blend the soup using a hand mixer
+- For the Instant Pot, manually release the pressure valve and blend the soup using a hand mixer

 - Taste and adjust the salt and also the water.
 If you like it thinner, add more water and allow it to cook for a few more minutes on saute mode